 The Challenges of Moving to a Four-Day School Week

-Changing school scheduling means parents will need to find childcare for the days children are not in school.
-The rising cost of safe and effective childcare could mean an additional $1,500 in expenses per household per year.
+Changing school scheduling means parents will need to secure childcare for the days children are not in school.
+The cost of safe and effective childcare, as well as additional expenses for meals at home that are normally provided in school, makes out of school costs increase for parents.
 For families on a budget, this expense can be burdensome to the point of being unfeasible.

 While schools can move athletic practices and meets to the unscheduled fifth day of the week, the four-day schedule will not leave time for additional practices throughout the week.
 Furthermore, some families may not be able to accommodate the athletic schedules of the fifth day, which means students may not get to participate in extracurricular activities.